Why D&O insurance is crucial for startups

 Huddleston notes that many insurance companies bundle D&O policies with employment practices liability insurance (EPLI), which can protect your small business if you’re sued by employees who claim their civil rights were violated.

 “With the current market during the pandemic, most carriers will bundle D&O with EPLI,” Huddleston says.
 “EPLI is a huge selling point because companies are being sued over vaccine mandates, mask mandates, and wrongful terminations due to mandates.”

-Cyber liability insurance offers protection against the high costs of data breaches and malicious software attacks.
+Cyber insurance offers protection against the high costs of data breaches and malicious software attacks.
 Even if your company is not a tech startup, this insurance can cover customer notification, legal fees, and fines from government agencies and regulatory bodies.

-Compare D&O insurance quotes from trusted carriers with Insureon
+Find D&O insurance quotes from trusted carriers with Insureon

 You can complete Insureon’s easy online application today insurance and talk to an agent to compare policies on D&O insurance and many other policies from top-rated U.S. companies.
 Once you find the right policy, you can get coverage from an insurance carrier in less than 24 hours.